rluu/pricechartingtool/README.txt

 ##############################################################################

-General info about compiling PyQt with MinGW:
+General info about compiling PyQt with MinGW (relevant for PyQt4;
+                                              unconfirmed for PyQt5):

   If compiling SIP or PyQt on Windows platform using MinGW, use the following configure command so that the environment can be detected correctly: